 A temporary residence is defined as any facility that is maintained for 11 or more overnight guests, for at least 60 cumulative hours per year, and do not meet the definition of a children’s camp, migrant farmworker housing, or mobile home park.
 Temporary residences are inspected for compliance with "Subpart 7-1, 10NYCRR: Temporary Residences".

 A campground is defined as any parcel or tract of land where five or more campsites are available to the public for seasonal or overnight occupancy, provided that it is occupied for at least 60 hours per year and does not meet the definition of migrant farm worker housing, children’s camp, or mobile home park.
 Campsites may be maintained for overnight use by tent and camper guests, a camping cabin, or for use by a self-contained recreational vehicle.
 Campgrounds are inspected for compliance with "Subpart 7-3, 10NYCRR: Campgrounds".

 Migrant Farmworker Housing

 Migrant farm worker housing is defined as residential facilities occupied by five or more persons, one or more who are employed to perform farm activities on a seasonal basis.
-Migrant farmworker housing is inspected for compliance with Part 15, 10NYCRR.
+Migrant farmworker housing is inspected for compliance with "10NYCRR Part 15, Migrant Worker Housing" .